danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ```
 <iframe src="https://editor.p5js.org/siusoon/embed/0A6i5_a3"></iframe>

-In this sample code, the key is the local variable `i` (which is used to set the starting count of the lines: `let i = 0;`, as well as setting the condition of how many lines should be drawn: `i < 20` and to do the actual counting of lines for each iteration: `i++`) and the global variable `y` to determine the y position of each line and make sure it will increment 20 pixels for each iteration: `y+=20`.
+In this sample code, the key is the local variable `i` (which is used to set the starting count of the lines: `let i = 0;`, as well as setting the condition of how many lines should be drawn: `i < 20` and to do the actual counting of lines for each iteration: `i++`) and the global variable `y` is to determine the y position of each line and make sure it will increment 20 pixels for each iteration: `y+=20`.
+This is how we can use a for-loop to draw multiple lines.

 #### 3.11.1 While Loop
 While loop is another type of loop for executing iterations.
 The statement is executed until the condition is true, it will stop as soon as it is false.

 For example, `while(millis() < wait){}` in line 76 of the work *Asterisk Painting* tells the computer to do nothing if the value of `millis()`[^milis] is less than the value of the `wait` variable. `millis()` is a time-related sytax to return the number of milliseconds since starting the program and it is similar to `frameCount()` but just return the timein the form of milliseconds other than the actual frame count.
 Once the condition is false (i.e `millis()` is no longer less than `wait`), the loop will be ended and the program can proceed to the next line.
-This example is located towards the end of the program when all the asterisks are drawn but need to wait for a certain time to reset the canvas and restart drawing again.
+This example is located towards the end of the program when all the asterisks are drawn but need to wait for a certain time to reset(clear) the canvas and restart drawing again.
 Therefore, this while-loop serves the purpose of a pause sign, freezing the program from running because there is literally nothing between the opening and closing brackets.

 ## While()